Structurizr DSL

 Comparison

-Branding logo logo HTTPS URLs (important notes) and data URIs only
+Branding logo logo Yes Yes HTTPS URLs (with CORS headers) and data URIs only

-Element style icons icon HTTPS URLs (important notes) and data URIs only
+Element style icons icon Yes Yes HTTPS URLs (with CORS headers) and data URIs only

-Export to PlantUML, Mermaid, DOT, WebSequenceDiagrams, and Ilograph Demo page only
+Export to PlantUML, Mermaid, DOT, WebSequenceDiagrams, and Ilograph Yes Demo page only

-Our recommended workflow is to use Structurizr Lite and/or the Structurizr CLI, and to store your DSL file(s) in source code control.
-If you use the online DSL editor, please note that (1) it does not provide access to the full feature set and (2) you should ensure your DSL is backed up outside of the Structurizr cloud service/on-premises installation.
+The recommended workflow is to use Structurizr Lite and/or the Structurizr CLI, and to store your DSL file(s) in source code control.
+If you use the browser-based DSL editor, please note that (1) it does not provide access to the full feature set and (2) you should ensure your DSL is backed up outside of the Structurizr cloud service/on-premises installation.

 If you'd like to disable the online browser-based DSL editor, to ensure that team members don't accidentally use it, you can set a workspace property named structurizr.dslEditor to false.
 For example: